 - Asset Allocation: An interval fund can invest in both equity and debt.
 However, it mostly invests in debt instruments.

-- Illiquidity: Since, the units of an interval fund can be bought and sold only during specific intervals, it does not provide much liquidity to investors.
+- Illiquidity: Since the units of an interval fund can be bought and sold only during specific intervals, it does not provide much liquidity to investors.
 Thus, an interval fund cannot act as an emergency fund.
 However, due to this illiquidity, the fund manager of an interval fund is better positioned to invest in securities which have tenures matching the fund’s maturity period and provide better returns to investors.

 - Cost: The expense ratio of an interval fund is generally higher than other mutual funds.

-- Risk: Since an interval fund predominantly invests in debt securities, it is a low risk investment instrument.
+- Risk: Since an interval fund predominantly invests in debt securities, it is a low-risk investment instrument.

 Who Should Invest in Interval Funds?

 An interval fund is ideal for investors who have short-time financial goals and who are willing to take low to moderate level of risk.
+Since Interval funds are not listed on stock exchange, their assets are in the form of forestry tracts, commerical property, business loans, and private assets.
+Investors who are willing to get exposure to such unconventional assets may invest in these funds.

 Taxation of Interval Funds